MrChillStorm/field-mantle/README.md

 **High-performance fabric wax for weatherproofing, abrasion resistance, and field conditions.**

-Field Mantle is a rub-on wax blend designed for outdoor and tactical fabrics.
-It delivers lasting water repellency and fiber protection — without relying on synthetic coatings that flake or wash away.

-The current release uses a balanced blend of **beeswax, paraffin, and carnauba wax**, optimized for weatherproofing, durability, wash resistance, and dirt repellency.
+Field Mantle is a rub-on wax blend specifically designed for outdoor and tactical fabrics.
+It offers lasting water repellency and fiber protection without relying on synthetic coatings that may flake or wash away.
+The formula is a balanced blend of **beeswax, paraffin, and carnauba wax**, which provides excellent weatherproofing, durability, wash resistance, and dirt repellency.

 ---